tje3d/svelte-virtual-list/README.md

-# ATTENTION THIS IS A WORK IN PROGRESS FORK FROM RICHARD'S OWN VIRTUAL-LIST LIBRARY (he is not maintaining it properly)
+# ATTENTION THIS IS A WORK IN PROGRESS FORK
-It has some undocumented new functionalities that can be seen from the commit list
+FROM RICHARD'S OWN VIRTUAL-LIST LIBRARY (he is not maintaining it currently) It has some undocumented new functionalities that can be seen from the commit list

 # svelte-virtual-list-enhanced ([demo](https://svelte.dev/repl/f78ddd84a1a540a9a40512df39ef751b))